grega/python-aircraft-monitor/README.md

 ---
 ```

-Alerts will be sent via email if they meet the criteria defined in the `.env` file.
+Alerts will be sent via email if they meet the criteria defined in the `.env` file (eg. distance, altitude, est. time from location).